juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 When a serialization definition is armed with its set of natively supported types and list of data processors, an object can then be transform to/from a structured dataset by handing it over to the static `Serializer` class.
 It implements a `Serialize` and `Deserialize` method.

 It operates by taking the set of processors defined by the definition and going by them one by one, to see if a data processor is willing to accept the data.
 If not, it continues to the next one.
-If no data processor was capable of handling the data, it will throw an exception to let know that it failed in doing so.
+If no data processor was capable of handling the data, it will throw an exception to let you know that it failed in doing so.

 [Logo]: ./Images/ImpossibleOddsLogo.png
 [Json]: ./Json.md